histoire-dev/histoire/docs/guide/index.md

 It basically gives you:
 - An interactive preview of the story (or even a grid of all the variants!)
-- Copiable code to reproduce the same result in your own code
+- Copyable code to reproduce the same result in your own code
 - Controls to interact with the preview
 - Documentation rendered from Markdown
 - Many other features!